 MagikFlame uses state-of-the-art holographic technology to make the most realistic flames.

-MagikFlame has amazing crackling log audio sounds that go along with the flicker flames for a total immersive experience.
+MagikFlame has amazing crackling log sounds that go along with the flicker flames for a total immersive experience.

 MagikFlame boasts an efficiently powerful infrared quartz heater that can put out 5,200 BTUs of heat.